Mjmalin/WordleSolver/README.md

 ![image](./wordlepic20.png)

 For every guess, the program must now sort the grey, yellow, greens of those solutions into "groups."
-For instance, if only two solutions for the same guess produce grey grey yellow grey grey, the program tracks that unique string of colors and stores the count "2."
+For instance, if only 2 solutions for the same guess produce grey grey yellow grey grey, the program tracks that unique string of colors and stores the count "2."

 ![image](./wordlepic21.png)